A Holocaust memorial in Philadelphia was defaced with a swastika image | KRDO

 (CNN) — A public memorial in Philadelphia dedicated to educating visitors about the atrocities of the Holocaust was defaced early Sunday morning with an image of a large swastika, police and the memorial’s executive director told CNN.

+The Philadelphia Holocaust Remembrance Foundation called the incident a “disgusting act of antisemitism,” one that comes amid what experts say is a staggering increase of antisemitic incidents across the US in the months since Hamas’ October 7 attack on Israel and the ongoing conflict in Gaza.

-Eszter Kutas, the executive director of the Philadelphia Holocaust Remembrance Foundation, told CNN the Horwitz-Wasserman Holocaust Memorial Plaza was defaced at roughly 1:30 a.m.
-Sunday with an image of a large swastika.
-The plaza, whose construction was completed in 2018, is just about a five-minute walk from Philadelphia City Hall.
+The Horwitz-Wasserman Holocaust Memorial Plaza was defaced at roughly 1:30 a.m.
+Sunday with an image of a large swastika, Eszter Kutas, the executive director of the Philadelphia Holocaust Remembrance Foundation, told CNN.
+The plaza, which was completed in 2018, is about a five-minute walk from Philadelphia City Hall.

 The Philadelphia Police Department said officers responded just after 2 p.m.
 Sunday to a report of a swastika symbol spray-painted on the wall and “immediately launched an investigation.”